isabellewagner/CL-Acquisition-SBI/README.md

     2. Uncomment the newest PLE file join in the PROC SQL statement creating the table called RecentSales2.

 Manual changes are also required annually (~Jan) when CL Control has a new value for:
   - BIT rep rate per minute.
-Chandan Pathak/Dan Brahler/Joe Geng have provided this in past year.
+Chandan Pathak/Dan Brahler/Joe Geng have provided this in past years.
   - Bundle & Extend.
-Chandan Pathak/Dan Brahler/Joe Geng have provided this in past year.
+Chandan Pathak/Dan Brahler/Joe Geng have provided this in past years.